 ANNIE is a black and white Pinto mare

 Born July 10, 2000.
 Annie’s sire was a stallion named BOXCARJACK and her dam was a mare named LTJ Littlestrawberry.
 Registered by the Pinto Horse Association of America, Annie stands 13 hh and easily carries adults and tall children.
-She is an intermediate to advanced lesson horse.
+She is our advanced lesson horse.

 Annie will be showing up to 2nd Level Dressage this summer.
-She will also be jumping at our regional Stepping Stones shows for the fourth summer in a row.
+She has been jumping at our regional Stepping Stones shows.
 She has been shown in dressage, equitation and jumping.
 She excels in all.

 She is a fast learner, jumping brush boxes, coops and small oxers.
 She likes a brave rider, and she has a lot of heart and a get up and go attitude.
 She is a mare with a big engine, NOT a slow poke and she adores trail rides and cross-country and she could easily become a Three Day Event Pony.

 Her 2013/14 summertime rider talks about Annie ….“When I learned to ride at Brek-n-Ridge, I rode and showed Boxcar Annie.
 She was the perfect pony for me to learn on.
 Her energetic attitude with just the right amount of stubbornness ensured that I learned how to do everything correctly if I wanted her co-operation.
 I gained lots of confidence riding Annie, and along with Karin’s instruction I learned a lot of techniques that I use on my own horses everyday.
 Riding at Brek-n-Ridge Farm for the past three summers has been an opportunity that I will never forget.”